-From this, an average across the eight highest scoring events (after depreciation with age has been taken into account) will be taken, with up to five years’ worth of results being used (if you have been competing that long).
+Your PRI is the sum of your eight highest scoring events (after depreciation with age has been taken into account), with up to five years’ worth of results being used (if you have been competing that long).
 If less than eight events have been entered then a secondary Ranking Index called the PRI Max is calculated.
 This is calculated based on the average PRI for the events that have been entered and then multiplied up to eight events.
-This is to ensure that those racing from overseas, anyone who has taken a break from the sport or is new to the sport has a comparable PRI to those racing more frequently.
+This is to ensure that those racing from overseas, anyone who has taken a break from the sport or is new to the sport has a comparative PRI to those racing more frequently.

 If a competitor enters more than one event in a competition, only the highest ranking in each of the sweep and sculling disciplines will be used in the calculation of the Personal Ranking Index.

 Will points from the current system be converted into new ranking points?